 Dr. Cook was appointed a professor in Duke’s political science department in 1966, making him the first African-American professor to hold a regular faculty appointment at any predominantly white college or university in the South.
 Nine years after his appointment to Duke, he was chosen to serve as president of Dillard University, a historically black liberal arts institution in New Orleans.
 He served as president for 22 years, retiring in 1997.
 During his tenure at Dillard, President Cook initiated a Japanese language studies program (the first at a historically black college) and founded the Center for Black-Jewish Relations.

 Dr. Cook served as a member of the Duke University Board of Trustees from 1981 to 1993.
 In 1993, Dillard University honored Dr. Cook by naming the school's new fine arts and communication center after him.
 That same year, he was elected by Duke University's Board of Trustee as a trustee emeritus.

-Although retired, Dr. Cook continues to lecture at universities and colleges around the country and has served on the board of trustees of The King Center in Atlanta since its founding in 1968.
+Dr. Cook continued to lecture at universities and colleges around the country until his death on May 29th, 2017.
+He served on the board of trustees of The King Center in Atlanta since its founding in 1968.

 Samuel Dubois Cook Society Awards